Garry-02/ReminderApp/BreakdownOfWork.md

   I watched the following videos : None

 James :
-  I worked on the following tasks : Profile picture upload and randomly generated pic for new registers
+  I worked on the following tasks : Upload img with imgur, random img generator, placing img into mock database

   I watched the following videos : Uploading images to your application